unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 One reason is, that finding the sweet spot can be really hard and time consuming.
 And it has to be repeated every time the model is adapted, e.g. when more training data becomes available.

 > ## Sweet Spots
 > Note: There is no single correct solution here.
-But you will have noticed that the number of nodes can be reduced quiet a bit!
+But you will have noticed that the number of nodes can be reduced quite a bit!
 > In general, it quickly becomes a very complicated search for the right "sweet spot", i.e. the settings for which overfitting will be (nearly) avoided but which still performes equally well.
 {: .callout }